 The first hour starts immediately after mixing the dough.
 The dough will rest for 15 minutes, and then you'll do the first set of folds.
 Each "set" of folds consists of four coil folds OR four stretch-and-folds.

-Which set of folds you choose is really up to you — pick whichever is easiest for your hands!
+Which type of folds you choose is really up to you — pick whichever is easiest for your hands!
 You can even alternate which ones you use between sets.

 On the first set of folds the ciabatta dough will feel very weak and might even tear.
 That's okay.
 Just keep going.
 It will continue to strengthen as you keep folding.